upcode/codeup-blog/README.md

-Created Blog using For years, I used and adored Wordpress as my go-to blogging platform.
-It was quick to install, easy to use, and had a ton of bloat functionality that I simply never used.
-Flask has been my framework of choice when starting a new web project for a while now, and I wanted a dead-simple solution for managing my mostly static site and handling my occasional writing.
-I had the following requirements:
-Must build into static site
+Python Flask Blog
+STACK:
+Python
+Flask
+Jinja
+Javascript
+HTML
+CSS
+Heroku
+Markdown

+Created Programming Blog using Flask framework.
+This is a static site using markdown for occasional writing.
-Posts composed in Markdown <3
+Posts are composed in Markdown which includes ability for code snuppets.

-Ability to include code snippets
-Before we begin, I recommend having a quick read of the Flask Documentation to familiarise yourself with the basics of Flask.
-INGREDIENTS
-Let's start with our Python dependencies.
-We are using Flask 0.10.x and Python 2.7 Flask==0.10.1
+Requirements:
+Python dependencies:
+Flask==0.10.1
 Flask-FlatPages==0.5
 Frozen-Flask==0.11